 5. Broccili and a bunch of other vegetables

 There are a whole lot of vegetables that you should think about cutting down on if you are constantly bloated all the time.
 These include broccoli, cauliflower, cabbage, brussels sprouts and several others.
 I know that we’re always told that vegetables are good for you, but this is where you should look to changing your diet if you want to aid in your digestive health.
-For more help, definitely check out Digestive Center and learn about additional dietary tips.

 Try switching to spinach, celery, lettuce and others to get your vegetable fix.